DeepTest24/svm-paper/README.md

 # About

-This repository holds the implementation and evaluation results of NSGA-II-SVM approach presented in the paper with the title submitted at DeepTest@ICSE24: "Guiding the Search Towards Failure-Inducing Test Inputs Using Support Vector Machines".
+This repository holds the implementation and evaluation results of the NSGA-II-SVM approach presented in the paper with the title submitted at DeepTest@ICSE24: "Guiding the Search Towards Failure-Inducing Test Inputs Using Support Vector Machines".

 ## Algorithm